W427697/Discord-/docs-v2/content/guides/why.md

 # Why choose Storybook.

+What is storybook and why should you use it? **Storybook is the UI development environment you'll love to use**.
+It's a tool that will assist you to build, document and test UI components.

 Storybook isn't the only solution out there, so why choose Storybook over something else or creating your own?
 But to do a comparison we need to understand what Storybook's goal and scope is.